Before the Ride

 - No changes within a week before the ride

-- Ride the bike sufficiently (40 mi.) after making any changes or adjustments just prior to the ride.
+- Ride the bike at least 40 mi. after making any changes or adjustments prior to the ride.
 Make sure that whatever changes you’ve made haven’t adversely affected the quality of your ride.
 You don’t want to find out the hard way (halfway through your century) that your recent changes have made things WORSE!

 - Get your bike tuned up 2-3 weeks before the ride